AlexaH88/gamer-guild-api/README.md

 - The following Entity Relationship Diagram was created to show the models used.
 The in-built Django User model was used for this project, and the following custom models were created:
   - Profile
   - Follower
-  - Chat
   - Post
+  - Like
+  - Comment
   - Event
-  - Response
-  - Comment
-  - Like
+  - Reply
-  - Attend
+  - Poll

 -   Entity Relationship Diagram:
     ![Entity Relationship Diagram](./docs/readme/images/ux/entity_relationship_diagram.png)